alessandro308/Speech2Text-Telegram-Bot/README.md

 Oh no!
 Another audio too long to listen...

 No problem!
-Foward it to AntiTalk_bot and read a transcription powered by Google, Microsoft and other services!
+Foward it to AntiTalk_bot and read a transcription powered by Wit, Google, Microsoft and other services!